cunjian/pytorch_face_landmark/README.md

 Optimize with ONNX and test on a camera with MTCNN as a face detector.
 > python3 -W ignore test_camera_mtcnn_onnx.py

 Optimize with ONNX and test on a camera with a lightweight face detector.
-It can achieve <font color='red'>real-time speed on CPU</font>.
+It can achieve **real-time speed on CPU**.
 > python3 test_camera_light_onnx.py

 ## Benchmark Results on 300W